Bf 109E-4 Specifications

 Photo Description: Messerschmitt Bf 109Es of Jagdgeschwader 26 in August 1940.

-The Messerschmitt Bf 109 (commonly called the Me 109) is a German single-seat fighter that served with the Luftwaffe throughout the Second World War.
-The aircraft was designed by a team led by Willy Messerschmitt and Robert Lusser at the Bayerische Flugzeugwerke (Bavarian Aircraft Company or BFW) in response to a specification issued in 1933 by the German Ministry of Aviation (Reichsluftfahrtministerium, or RLM) for a new single-seat fighter that would replace the Arado Ar 64 and Heinkel He 51 biplanes then in service.
-Messerschmitt’s goal was to produce the lightest possible airframe that could accommodate the most powerful engine under development in Germany.
-The result was a slender all-metal, low-wing monoplane with a fully enclosed cockpit, automatic leading edge slats, and retractable landing gear.
-Many features were inherited from the earlier Messerschmitt Bf 108 Taifun (Typhoon) sports and touring aircraft.
+The Messerschmitt Bf 109 – often informally referred to as the Me 109 – was a German single-seat fighter aircraft that served as the backbone of the Luftwaffe’s Jagdwaffe (fighter force) throughout the Second World War.
+Designed by Willy Messerschmitt and Robert Lusser at Bayerische Flugzeugwerke (BFW), the aircraft was developed in response to a 1933 specification issued by the Reichsluftfahrtministerium (RLM) for a modern monoplane fighter to replace the obsolete Arado Ar 64 and Heinkel He 51 biplanes then in service.
+Messerschmitt aimed to produce the lightest possible airframe built around the most powerful inline engine available, resulting in a compact and streamlined all-metal low-wing monoplane with retractable undercarriage, automatic leading-edge slats, and a fully enclosed cockpit—radical features for a frontline fighter at the time.